 How do you stay warm in the Airstream?

 Snuggling.
-When that doesn’t work we turn on the furnace or the propane catalytic heater.
+When that doesn’t work we turn on the furnace, our propane catalytic heater, or ceramic space heater when we have an electric hook-up.

 What kind of food do you eat while on the road?

-The same kind we ate when we weren’t on the road.
+The same kind we ate before we started traveling.
 Except maybe better because we have access to all kinds of year-round fresh produce that we couldn’t find while living in the frozen northeast.
+For more info check out this post all about how we eat and cook on the road.

 Found any interesting food recipes lately?